isomerpages/healthtechsprint-moht/_clinical-calculators-testing/Scenario 7.md

 <h3>Scenario Overview</h3>
 <p>This scenario is designed to test the calculator's capability to provide
 the appropriate risk stratification based on the patient's medical condition(s).</p>
-<p>Based on the scenario, the patient should be stratified as a patient with <strong>very high cardiovascular risk, as patient has familial hypercholesterolaemia (FH) and diabetes mellitus (DM).</strong>
+<p>Based on the scenario, the patient should be stratified as a patient with <strong>very high cardiovascular risk, as patient has chronic kidney disease (CKD) and diabetes mellitus (DM).</strong>
 </p>
 <p>This scenario showcases the calculator's capability to perform sanity
-checks based on the information provided and classified patient as very high risk despite the initial input as<em> FH without additional cardiovascular risk factors</em>, but yet indicating that <em>the patient has DM (which is a cardiovascular risk factor)</em>.</p>
+checks based on the information provided.
+The calculator will classified patient as <u>very high risk</u> despite indicating that <em>patient has DM without risk factors</em>, but yet indicating that <em>the patient has CKD (which is a risk factor)</em>.</p>
 <p>Our calculator is embedded towards the end of the page to facilitate your
 testing.</p>
 <p>Please help us improve by providing your <a href="/clinical-calculators-testing/fbform/" rel="noopener noreferrer nofollow" target="_blank">feedback</a>.</p>